robmllze/xyz_gen/README.md

 [![pub package](https://img.shields.io/pub/v/xyz_gen.svg)](https://pub.dev/packages/xyz_gen)

-This package is designed to help you speed up development by generating boilerplate code for your projects.
+This package is designed to help speed up your development journey by generating boilerplate code for your projects.

 It comes with a set of generators that can be used as-is, or modified to suit your needs.
 Some generators use templates to create files, while others use code to modify existing files.
 These templates can be modified to suit your needs and can be found in the `templates` folder.

 To make your own generators, use the tools in this package.
 Fork the repository [here](https://github.com/robmllze/xyz_gen) and add your generators.

 🔜 Documentation and video tutorials are coming soon.
+Feel free to contact me for more information.

 ## Included Generators